Do I need to be a member or regular attender of Redeemer?

 If I decide to cancel my involvement in the trip, can I get my money back?

-According to Redeemer’s interpretation of the tax codes and laws, tax-deductible contributions are nonrefundable.
-These funds will, however, stay in the short-term missions fund and assist other Redeemer sponsored trips.
-If you cancel your involvement after travel documents are purchased (airfare, visas, etc.) you will be expected to cover all of the fees, penalties and losses incurred at that point.
+Donations to charities must be irrevocable and non-refundable, in order to be tax-deductible.
+Therefore, donations cannot be refunded or returned if you cannot go on the trip.
+Donated funds stay in the short-term missions fund and are used for your trip, or other Redeemer sponsored trips, or for other Redeemer purposes.
+If you cancel your involvement after travel documents are purchased (airfare, visas, etc.) you will be expected to cover all of the fees, penalties and losses incurred.

 How many people will be on the short-term missions team?